Holding Employers Accountable for Their Actions

-- The severity of the actions.
+- The severity of the actions

-- The frequency of the actions.
+- The frequency of the actions

-If you feel you are subject to workplace harassment or discrimination due to a hostile work environment, you should first consult your employer's sexual harassment and racial discrimination policies.
+If you feel you are subject to workplace harassment or discrimination due to a hostile work environment, then you should first consult your employer's sexual harassment and racial discrimination policies.
 This usually means working through your supervisor or human resources department to take the appropriate actions.

-And most importantly, speak with an experienced California employment lawyer who can review your case and evaluate your options free-of-charge.
+And most importantly, speak with an experienced California employment lawyer who can review your case and evaluate your options free of charge.
 Proving sexual harassment can be challenging, but with the right legal team, it can be done.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior by contacting an experienced sexual harassment attorney near you.